01 — Build

 IKEA 365+ 180ml — available new (£6 for a pack of 3) or reused from eBay, Vinted, or charity shops.

 The Lite version uses an ESP32-CAM microcontroller — a single board with a built-in camera, Wi-Fi, and enough processing power to stream live video.
-Housed in an IKEA 365+ 180ml glass jar, it requires no soldering and can be built in an afternoon.
-It is ideal for shallow freshwater environments.
+Housed in an IKEA 365+ 180ml glass jar, it requires no soldering and can be built in an afternoon with no specialist tools.
+Both versions offer equivalent waterproofing.

 Parts list